< All Posts

 Volume is growing faster than floor space.
 If demand growth is outpacing your physical warehouse capacity, you face a choice: lease or build additional space, or extract more throughput from the existing footprint.
 AS/RS systems can increase storage density by 40 to 60 percent compared to conventional racking.
 Goods-to-person systems can double or triple pick rates per labour hour.
 For organisations in high-rent logistics corridors, particularly in Sydney's western suburbs and Melbourne's south-east, the cost per square metre of additional warehouse space makes the automation business case more compelling than it would be in lower-cost locations.

 Start with the operational baseline.
-Before evaluating any technology, document your current operation in detail: throughput volumes by order type, pick rates per labour hour, error rates, labour costs (including overtime, casuals, and agency), space utilisation, and current and projected growth rates.
+Before evaluating any technology, document your current operation in detail: throughput volumes by order type, pick rates per labour hour, error rates, labour costs including overtime, casuals and agency, space utilisation, and current and projected growth rates.
 This baseline is what the automation business case is measured against.
 Without an accurate baseline, the ROI calculation is fiction.

-Model the total cost of ownership, not just the capital cost.
-The capital cost of the automation equipment is the most visible number but not the most important one.
-Total cost of ownership over a five-year horizon should include: capital equipment and installation, facility modifications (floor loading, power supply, fire protection, HVAC), software licensing and integration with your WMS and ERP, commissioning and testing, training and change management, ongoing maintenance and spare parts, energy consumption, and the cost of any operational disruption during implementation.
-Vendor proposals typically highlight the capital cost and the headline labour savings.
+Model total cost of ownership, not just capital cost.
+The capital cost of automation equipment is the most visible number but not the most important one.
+Total cost of ownership over a five-year horizon should include: capital equipment and installation, facility modifications (floor loading, power supply, fire protection, HVAC), software licensing and integration with your WMS and ERP, commissioning and testing, training and change management, ongoing maintenance and spare parts, energy consumption, and the cost of operational disruption during implementation.
+Vendor proposals typically highlight the capital cost and headline labour savings.
 Your business case needs to capture the full picture.

 Account for the transition.
 Implementation is not costless.
 Budget for 3 to 6 months of reduced productivity during commissioning and ramp-up.
-Plan for dual operation: running the existing manual processes alongside the new automated systems during the transition period.
-Factor in the cost of training existing staff on new systems and processes, and the cost of recruiting the technical staff needed to maintain and operate the automation.
+Plan for dual operation, running existing manual processes alongside the new automated systems during the transition period.
+Factor in the cost of training existing staff and recruiting the technical staff needed to maintain and operate the automation once it is live.

 High labour costs.
 Australian warehouse labour is expensive by global standards.
 A warehouse operator in Sydney or Melbourne earns $55,000 to $75,000 per year, with casuals and agency workers costing more on an hourly basis.
 Forklift operators earn $60,000 to $85,000.
 Team leaders and supervisors earn $80,000 to $110,000.
 Add superannuation, workers' compensation, and overhead, and the fully loaded cost per warehouse FTE is significant.
-This high labour cost base makes the labour savings from automation more compelling in Australia than in lower-wage markets.
+This makes the labour savings from automation more compelling in Australia than in lower-wage markets.

 Expensive industrial real estate.
 Prime warehouse space in Sydney's western corridor runs at $150 to $200 per square metre per annum.
 Melbourne's south-east is similar.
 AS/RS systems that increase storage density can defer the need for additional warehouse space, which at these rental rates represents a material annual saving.